gage1145/The-Oaken-Throne/Sessions/Session 54.md

 Maximus asked his ***FUCKING ANGELS*** to tell him who was trying to kill [[Thomas Whitefeather]].
 Of course he found out Sebael's plan...
 # Elias speaks with Grim
 Elias offers Grim to stab him if he offends him again?
 Grim does not understand the gesture.
+# The Feast
+We make our way to the great hall.
+Maximus, Grim, and Sebael are seated together close to Whitefeather.
+Maximus is drinking blood???
+We were led up to him and he said we have been causing trouble for some time now.
+He knows we have had interactions with the Van Kulnar's.